nathanael-fijalkow/TheoretiCS_doc/beyond-acceptance.md

 4. The layout editors hand it over to managing editors

-6. The managing editors set the volume (to "Volume XXX" (one per year)) and check that the article numbers are correct.
+6. The managing editors set the volume (to "Volume XXX" (one per year)) in the platform and check that the article numbers are correct.
 This cannot be changed after publication without emailing Episciences

 6. The managing editors figure out:
     * the number in the volume